 Meaning: Thakkali - tomato, Kuruma - a kind of Indian stew served with rice, breakfast or roti.

 Earlier I posted another version for tomato kuruma (type 1) long back and that was quite different from my usual.
 The kuruma recipe which I am narrating now is a common one in Tirunelveli and its kind of a quickie too.
 Whenever we got bored of the usual coconut chutney for idly , mom used to make this tomato kuruma.
-But nowadays idlies are becoming obsolete in most of our houses as we all want to wake up in front of that oats bowl or bread-omelet:) Lunch is the only time to have some rice and if I am not recording I would have forgotten atleast a dozen of my native kulambu names in these years:) Hubby dear prefers only veggie foods for his lunch box and for me this recipe comes handy only after my sambar:)
+But nowadays idlies are becoming obsolete in most of our houses as we all want to wake up in front of that oats bowl or bread-omelet:) Lunch is the only time to have some rice and writing them and recording is the best way to remember my native kulambu names in these years:) Hubby dear prefers only veggie foods for his lunch box and for me this recipe comes handy only after my sambar:)

 Ingredients:Ripe tomato - 4 (250 gm)

 ginger garlic paste - 1 tsp

 oil - 2 tbsp

 Method:Choose country tomato (vine tomato, the juicier ones).